Abdurahman4/meal-order-app/README.md

-🍔 Meal Order App
+🍔 Meal Order App:

-A modern food ordering application built using Flutter and Firebase.
+A simple food ordering application built with Flutter + SQLite (Local Database).
-It allows users to browse restaurants, order meals, and track deliveries with a beautiful and intuitive interface.
+This app allows users to browse items, add them to the cart, place orders, and track order status.

-✨ Features
+✨ Features:

+👤 User login & account system

 🍕 Browse restaurants and menus

+📋 Order management (All / New / Processing / Complete)

 📱 Place orders with ease